felixschildorfer/harbor/DATABASE_INTEGRATION.md

 ## Overview

 Harbor now supports direct integration with external databases, allowing users to connect to multiple database servers and execute SQL queries directly from the application interface.
+The current release ships with adapters for **Microsoft SQL Server** and **PostgreSQL**.

 ## Architecture